-- National Health Service (NHS) and Public Health England (PHE) funding and structures need to be explicitly directed to the support for living healthily that National Parks can contribute to such as; developing the use of natural capital tools to assess the cost benefit of the National Park through provision of access to nature and green space and; developing awareness of National Parks and other protected landscapes as a resource for social prescribing; - Social prescribing made available across all National Parks and AONBs funded from the additional money for the NHS, including a funded facilitator in each protected area who would have direct contact with GP surgeries to create a national network of social prescribing facilitators; - New sources of funding need to be identified to develop and build on previous, and highly successful, initiatives like Mosaic, which worked with community champions and underrepresented groups in and around the boundary of the National Park.
+NHS and PHE funding and structures need to be explicitly directed to the support for living healthily that NPs can contribute to such as; developing the use of natural capital tools to assess the cost benefit of the National Park through provision of access to nature and green space and; developing awareness of National Parks and other Protected Landscapes as a resource for social prescribing;

+Social prescribing made available across all NPs and AONBs funded from the additional money for the Health Service, including a funded facilitator in each protected area who would have direct contact with GP surgeries to create a national network of social prescribing facilitators;

+New sources of funding need to be identified to develop and build on previous, and highly successful, initiatives like Mosaic, which worked with community champions and disadvantaged groups in and around the boundary of the National Park.
 These champions can reach groups which might otherwise be excluded, for example by income, disability, age or ethnic background.
 A new NPE/NHS collaborative scheme could support the NPE Natural Health Service proposals by providing opportunities for those with disabilities.
-Another example would be a John Muir programme, delivered via champions working with families in deprived communities; - Incorporating Protected Landscapes like the SDNP into the national curriculum across all subject areas and key stages, providing teaching resources and creating an entitlement to visit at junior and senior level; - Investment in sustainable transport particularly serving rural areas as this is a key barrier to access for under-represented groups, including young people. (see also Q12 and 14); - Governance reforms are needed to support diversification of representation on NPAs, in their staff and volunteers (see Q15); - S.62 Duty to have Regard to National Park Purposes needs to be strengthened and updated to facilitate working beyond the boundary with a range of public bodies (see also Q10).
+Another example would be a John Muir programme, delivered via champions working with families in deprived communities;

+Incorporating protected landscapes like the SDNP into the national curriculum across all subject areas and key stages, providing teaching resources and creating an entitlement to visit at junior and senior level;

+Investment in sustainable transport particularly serving rural areas as this is a key barrier to access for under-represented groups including young people. (see also Q12 and 14);

+Governance reforms are needed to support diversification of representation on NP authorities, in their staff and volunteers (see Q15);

+Section 62 duty to have regard to National Park purposes needs to be strengthened and updated to facilitate working beyond the boundary with a range of public bodies (see also Q10).

-Review question 18: What views do you have on the way they are funded and how this might change?
+18. What views do you have on the way they are funded and how this might change?

 In addition to funding through Defra by means of a National Park Grant, NPAs are also levying organisations in that they have the ability (not currently used) to place a precept on the local taxpayers.

-SDNPA recommend that both elements are critical to the 'national' status of NPAs and should be retained in the future.

-The ability to set a precept on local taxation is important as it underpins the responsibility the NPA has to the local community and even when not used, is worth c£750,000 per annum to SDNPA in savings on VAT.
+SDNPA recommend that both elements are critical to the "national" status of NPAs and should be retained in the future.
+The ability to set a precept on local taxation is important as it underpins the responsibility the Authority has to the local community and even when not used, is worth c£750,000 per annum to SDNPA in savings on VAT.

 Continuity and security of funding is essential to the development of the long term vision for people, place and landscape.
 It is also necessary to underpin ambitious plans for income generation at national and NPA level.

-NPAs have benefited from a stable, index-linked four year funding settlement from Defra which expires in 2019/20.
+NPAs have benefited from a stable and index linked four year funding settlement from Defra which expires in 2019/20.
 SDNPA seeks a continuation of this arrangement to allow us to continue our existing plans.
 We also support the NPE proposal for the transfer of funding from existing sources (such as the Shared Prosperity Fund and our response to Q13) to ensure NPAs can carry out enhanced responsibilities arising from the Review and achieve the wider ambitions in the 25 Year Environment Plan.

 There is considerable potential for individual NPAs to attract additional funding from charitable sources.
-This harnesses people's love for local landscape and gives them a tangible way to express it.
+This harnesses the love for local landscape of individuals and allows them to express it in a tangible way.
 SDNPA set up an independent charitable trust in October 2017 which has attracted £400k in its first year, with a clear upward trend established.